Whom-Whome | Commonly Confused Words

 etymology

-• Whom is used in formal writing as the object of a verb or preposition.
+• Whom is used when referring to the object of a verb or preposition.

 © 2025 Lithium Lab Pte Ltd